What its about? Get the full Lesson HERE

 - I was reminded that…

 Some practice with writing an exposition can be done by simply using a statement and backing it up with evidence.
-For example, if we are to look at the statement, “we should learn to appreciate what we have rather than long for what we don’t have”.
+For example, if we are to look at the statement, “we should learn to appreciate what we have rather than long for what we don’t have”, we can then use examples from the book to back this up.

 Another assignment worthy of a teacher’s attention is to compare contrast characters physical and emotional descriptions.
 You can utilize a graphic organizer to effectively list information.